weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ### Section 3 - Making sense of our Cryospheric Deep Neural Networks and their applicability to ice sheet models

+Finally, our focus shifts towards an in depth interpretation of the results in our previous sections.
+The fifth chapter aims to peer into our black box neural network models and provide insights on what are the most important parameters that matter in our mathematical models.
+The sixth chapter will then gather these insights and use them to update some of the assumptions underlying our ice sheet models, hopefully leading to more accurate predictions on the future of the Antarctic Ice Sheet.

 Chapter 5 - Visualizing and interpreting the layers of a deep subglacial lake classifier and its contribution to cryospheric research.